Simple Bounce Effect With Pure CSS (Free Download)

 Subscriptions are a pure dark pattern.

 P.S.
-This guy is probably a master troll, but I figure this is too funny to ignore – So I approved. 😆
+This guy is a master troll, and I figure it is too funny to ignore – So I approved. 😆

 Interesting.
-We have yet another master who somehow understood the “dark side of the force” by “cosmic enlightenment”… But cannot give any sound reasoning or arguments.
+Another master who can see the “dark side of the force” by “cosmic enlightenment”.

-For the artsy-fartsy designers who may be ticked off in the future, here is a disclaimer – “This code ninja here is obviously not a designer and just gave a few possible usage scenarios.”
-Also, a reminder that personal opinions are accepted but they don’t benefit other readers much otherwise.
+For the artsy-fartsy masters who may be ticked off in the future, here is a reminder – Personal opinions are fine, but they don’t benefit other readers.
+Please give your sound reasoning and arguments.